hfinkel/lfort/docs/RAVFrontendAction.rst

       };

-In the methods of our RecursiveASTVisitor we can now use the full power of the Clang AST to drill through to the parts that are interesting for us.
+In the methods of our RecursiveASTVisitor we can now use the full power of the LFort AST to drill through to the parts that are interesting for us.
 For example, to find all class declaration with a certain name, we can check for a specific qualified name: